jaromhulet/creating_like_groups/README.md

-# DSA_5900
-This repository holds the code for my professional practicum for the Masters in Data Science and Analytics program at the University of Oklahoma.
+Creating Like Groups

+This project explores the problem of putting entities in similar groupings.

+See the Project_Report.pdf for a very detailed overview of the problem and conclusions of the project.